Potatoritos/funny-mobs/README.md

 <details>
 <summary>Animated Spikes</summary>
 <br>
 Cactus given sentience.
-When hit, deals 3 hearts of True Damage to all players in a 6m radius.
+When hit, deals 3 hearts of True Damage to all players within a 6m radius.
 </details>

 <details>